waelhammoudeh/overpass-4-slackware/README.md

 This repository is a guide for setting up overpassAPI server on a local machine;
 your own server - with limited area database.
-I use Linux Slackware64, concepts, methods and steps mentioned here can be applied to any Linux distribution.
+I use Linux Slackware64, included in this repository is a SlackBuild script to make a Slackware Package for the overpassAPI software, concepts, methods and steps mentioned here can be applied to any Linux distribution.

 ##### This guide is a work in progress!

 #### Correction:

-I had given wrong instrucation to initial overpass database with full history or "attic" data by using converted OSM data file with history from pbf (portable binary format) to bz2 compressed file format using "osmium" command line tool.
+I had given wrong instrucation to initial overpass database with full history or "attic" data in prevoius version of this guide.
+The wrong instrucations have been removed since, please accept my apology.

-Note that the conversion itself was not wrong, however that conversion step produced a file WITHOUT history data.
-That file can not be used to initial overpass with attic data since it has no attic or history data.
+#### Warning:

-Initialing overpass database from extract or limited area file with FULL history is problematic because it limits some queries usage to command line only, no web interface.
-There is a lot more about this in the "README.data" file, please see that file and accept my apology.
+Running overpass database instance initialed from extract for limited area file with **FULL HISTORY (attic)** is not supported.
+There is an expermintal approach mentioned in the file README-SETUP.md in this guide.
-End correction note, added 4/9/2022 W.H.

 #### Prerequisite and caveat: